noahehall/theBookOfNoah/0current/aws/exams/dev-assoc.md

 - last updated in 2023 for version 1.0 DVA-C02
 - bookmark:
-  - Exam Prep (With practice material) > intro to certification
+  - Exam Prep (With practice material) > module 1 > Amazon RDS Tutorials and Sample Code
 - todos
   - before the test review these
     - the offical ramp up guide pdf